 B.A., History and Philosophy of Science, University of Pittsburgh (2006)

-MAJOR GRANTS, FELLOWSHIPS AND FUNDING [> $2M AUD]:
+SELECTED GRANTS, FELLOWSHIPS AND FUNDING [> $6.2M AUD total funding]:

 I am interested in all aspects of organic chemistry and allied fields of biochemistry and chemical biology.
 Currently I teach second and third year organic chemistry, polymer chemistry, and a chemical biology Honours module.
 In these efforts, I aim to inspire students and convince them that organic chemistry is a valuable and interesting academic discipline in and of itself, but also a highly practical science intimately related to a variety of pursuits in biology, energy, materials, and medicine.